Safety inspections or mock OSHA inspections reveal many overlooked hazards.

 - Report any situation to your employer that might cause CO to accumulate.

-- Be alert to ventilation problems — especially in enclosed areas where gases of burning fuels may be released.
+- Be alert to ventilation problems — especially in enclosed areas where gasses of burning fuels may be released.

-- Report promptly complaints of dizziness, drowsiness, or nausea.
+- Promptly report complaints of dizziness, drowsiness, or nausea.

 - Avoid overexertion if you suspect CO poisoning and leave the contaminated area.

 - Tell your doctor that you may have been exposed to CO if you get sick.